 * Unless you are with a non tuber, you’re possibly going to need to take your car key into the river with you.
 If you plan for it, you can buy a waterproof pouch in advance that you can wear and take in the river with you.
 They are similar to a very durable small ziplock bag.

 * Take a life vest with you.
 It’s better to be over prepared than under prepared.
 If the river looks too rough, don’t go in.
 My biggest concern before going in, was if my tube was to flip and I’d smack my head on a rock.
-After watching other people that were already tubing, I was confident that I’d be ok with a helmet or a life vest.
+After watching other people that were already tubing, I was confident that I’d be ok without a helmet or a life vest.
 I’d suggest that all kids wear a vest though, just because of the deep sections.
 Some people didn’t even have a tube, they were just floating down the river in life vests!
+I just wore my swim wear and a rash guard.

 * The whitewater park is free to visit, thanks to donations, but this does mean that there isn’t any sort of lifeguard, at the end of the day it is just a section of river!